Sat2Sound: A Unified Framework for Zero-Shot Soundscape Mapping: Method

 \section{Method}

 This section describes our proposed framework: \name, a multimodal representation learning framework for soundscape mapping.

-Figure \ref{fig:framework} provides an overview of \name, which incorporates encoders for satellite images, audio, and text. \name\ is trained on two types of text: first, the audio captions that capture the semantics of the geotagged audio in the dataset, and second, the textual descriptions of the soundscape at the location (image caption), generated by querying a powerful VLM, LLaVA~\cite{liu2024visual}.
-More details on querying LLaVA can be found in Appendix \ref{sec:expr_details}.
-Furthermore, we incorporate associated metadata for each sample (audio source, audio caption source, location, month, and time) and leverage the multiscale nature of satellite imagery, to enable metadata-aware, multi-scale soundscape mapping within our framework.
+Figure \ref{fig:framework} provides an overview of \name, which incorporates encoders for satellite images, audio, and text. \name\ is trained on two types of text: audio captions that describe the semantics of specific geotagged audio clips, as well as synthetically generated textual descriptions that describe the potential soundscape for a given satellite image.
+We additionally incorporate associated metadata for each sample (audio source, audio caption source, location, month, and time) and leverage the multiscale nature of satellite imagery to enable metadata-aware, multi-scale soundscape mapping within our framework.